Austio/learning/the-little-schemer.md

     - remove a member
   - typical element - the item when constructing a list that fulfils the definition of what we are looking for
   - natural recursion - natural recurring of function, normally `fun (cdr lat)`
+  - func* - convention for a function that will recur into a list
 ```
 (define atom?
   (lambda (x)